prathameshnium/Ketron/README.md

 # PyPhy
-This is an open-source Physics simulator project that will try to simulate, and illustrate various physics phenomenons.
+This Python-based open-source Physics simulator project will try to simulate and illustrate various physics phenomena.

 # This project includes
 ---